Azure-Samples/academic-knowledge-analytics-visualization/src/AcademicAnalytics/10. Field of Study Top Entities/README.md

 #### Output Files

-The script should output three tsv with headers.
+The script should output three tsv's with headers.
 Here's what to expect

 `EntityStatsByFOS.tsv`